fukurosan/Jhaystack/docs/README.md

 The result of a search will be an array of objects.
 Each search result object has the following properties:

 - `item:` The item where the result was found
+- `itemIndex:` The index of the item in the original array
 - `path:` The path to the matched value inside of the item, expressed as an array of steps
 - `value:` The value that produced the match
 - `relevance:` The relevance of the match on a scale from 0-1
 - `comparisonScore:` The score from the value comparison function on a scale from 0-1
 - `comparisonIndex:` The index of the comparison function that found the match
+- `weight:` The weight of the matched value
+- `normalizedWeight:` The normalized weight of the matched value
+- `metaData` Metadata about the result.
+Content varies depending on comparison functions used

 #### Relevance